ShadyMCShadesen/dfrobot_i2c_rgbbutton/README.md

 `i2c_id:` i2c bus of the button module, default first of configured busses

-`secondary_bus:` true if the button is connected on a secondary i2c bus, default false

 `default_color:` default color of the button, default 0xFFFFFF (white)

 `update_interval:` interval for the state update of the button, default 1s